-Item Description Associated Task Specifies a task pane to open automatically when this file is opened.
-The task Pane pane cannot be closed, and will remain linked to this file (meaning it will show or hide depending on whether this file is the active file).
+Item Description Associated Task Pane Specifies a task pane to open automatically when this file is opened.
+The task pane cannot be closed, and will remain linked to this file (meaning it will show or hide depending on whether this file is the active file).
 When this file is closed, the task pane is automatically closed.
-Specify the full path and file name to one of the following: A custom task pane file in the Task Panes Library (AXL file) A form-enabled file, where the form has been designed for use as a task pane For example: \Axiom\Task Panes Library\MyTaskPane.axl \Axiom\Reports Library\Forms\MyTaskPane.xlsx To easily obtain the full path for a file, navigate to that file in the Explorer task pane, then right-click and select Copy document path to clipboard.
+Specify the full path and file name to one of the following: A custom task pane file in the Task Panes Library (AXL file) A form-enabled file, where the form has been designed for use as a task pane For example: \Axiom\Task Panes Library\MyTaskPane.axl \Axiom\Reports Library\Forms\MyTaskPane.xlsx To easily obtain the full path for a file, navigate to that file in the Explorer task pane, then right-click and select Copy document path to clipboard .
 You can then paste the value into the cell.
 Alternatively, you can use document shortcut syntax to specify the task pane file.
 When using a document shortcut, you can add a parameter to specify an alternate tab name for the task pane.
 If specified, this tab name will be used instead of the file name.
-For example: document://\Axiom\Task Panes Library\MyTaskPane.axl?AxiomTabName=MyTab To create the document shortcut syntax, take the normal file path and then add the text document: // to the front of it.
+For example: document://\Axiom\Task Panes Library\MyTaskPane.axl?AxiomTabName=MyTab To create the document shortcut syntax, take the normal file path and then add the text document:// to the front of it.
 To use the optional tab name parameter, append the text ?AxiomTabName=Name to the end of the shortcut.
 The next time you open the document after saving, the entry will be automatically converted into a system-managed document shortcut (you can tell the difference by the presence of a tid parameter on the end of the shortcut).
 If you need to change the entry to point to a different document, or to change the tab name, simply enter the path or document shortcut as you would have originally, and it will be converted again when you save the file.
+Activate sheet on open Specifies a sheet to set as the active sheet when the file is opened.
+Enter the name of any visible sheet in the file.
+This setting can be used so that the file always opens to the specified sheet, regardless of which sheet was active when the file was last saved.
+For more information, see Setting the active sheet and active cell.